-Spend Commit Completed 1,000,000 455,422 544,578 80% design work complete on 16 locations. total work entails (estimated): -2 curbs -11 ramps, -3 sidewalk sections -1 crosswalk -5 larger intersection upgrades -60k worth of survey work.
+CAPITAL - \$8.2M Funding YTD Spend Forecast/ Commit YTD Outcomes/Milestones Work to be Completed Walking & Cycling-School Program aims to provide new, expanded and improved walking, cycling, rolling infrastructure with a focus on schools.
+16 locations/intersections identified for targeted work on curb ramps, sidewalks, and infrastructure improvement.
+1,000,000 455,422 544,578 80% design work complete on 16 locations. total work entails (estimated): -2 curbs -11 ramps, -3 sidewalk sections -1 crosswalk -5 larger intersection upgrades -60k worth of survey work.
 Contractor engaged and expected to implement all location in 2023.
+Big Move 6 Quick Starts Suite of quick-start projects to develop carbon sequestration potential through restoration of natural areas in the City.
 850,000 334,980 515,020 9 natural asset-related programs, including green infrastructure, planting and wetland restoration at locations across the city.
 Examples include Woodland/2nd Ave, Still Creek, and Lost Lagoon.
 Implementation underway at all locations; some projects expected to extend into 2023.
+Urban Forest Focus in 2022 is on tree-planting in hardscaped areas of downtown.
+This involves stump removal and subsequent planting in existing pits, and creation of new pits, particularly in the DTES.
 500,000 119,883 380,117 Contracted hydro-vac and a stump removal team to remove stumps; planting into cut-outs as well as planting into new pits being created by Engineering in the 300 and 700 block of East Hastings.
 The costs associated with this and other tree planting in low canopy heat island areas as follows: - \$250k for removal of stumps from cut-outs in low-canopy hyperurbanized areas - \$175k for planting in the cut-outs that were stumped this year - \$25k for tree planting in new cut-outs on 300 and 700 block of East Hastings - \$50k residual for carry-forward to 2023 Contractor engaged and implementing at all locations now into 2023.
-500,000 MT.
-500,000 -At the end of 2022, 34 new tree pits would have been installed on 600, 700 and 800 E Hastings and 1200 E Pender, as well as sidewalk rehab work adjacent to the new tree pits.
+Tree Pits Program aims to install tree pits as part of sidewalk rehab work to improve shaded areas acros the City.
+500,000 1.
+1. 500,000 -At the end of 2022, 34 new tree pits would have been installed on 600, 700 and 800 E Hastings and 1200 E Pender, as well as sidewalk rehab work adjacent to the new tree pits.
 Parks will be planting new trees at the end of November.
 Estimated 185k of tree pits to be installed in 2023.
-Proposed location of new tree pits in the DTES and other vulnerable low tree canopy areas are currently being scoped and design will start in early 2023.
-850,000 500,000 850,000 334,980 500,000 119,883 850,000 334,980 515,020 500,000 119,883 380,117 locations. total work entails (estimated): -2 curbs -11 ramps, -3 sidewalk sections -1 crosswalk -5 larger intersection upgrades -60k worth of survey work.
-850,000 334,980 515,020 9 natural asset-related programs, including green infrastructure, planting and wetland restoration at locations across the city.
-Examples include Woodland/2nd Ave, Still Creek, and Lost Lagoon.
-500,000 119,883 380,117 Contracted hydro-vac and a stump removal team to remove stumps; planting into cut-outs as well as planting into new pits being created by Engineering in the 300 and 700 block of East Hastings.
-The costs associated with this and other tree planting in low canopy heat island areas as follows: - \$250k for removal of stumps from cut-outs in low-canopy hyper-urbanized areas - \$175k for planting in the cut-outs that were stumped this year - \$250k for tree planting in new cut-outs on 300 and 700 block of East Hastings - \$50k residual for carry-forward to 2023 500,000 - 500,000 - 4t the end of 2022, 34 new tree pits would have been installed on 600, 700 and 800 E Hastings and 1200 E Pender, as well as sidewalk rehab work adjacent to the new tree pits.
-Parks will be planting new trees at the
+Proposed location of new tree pits in the DTES and other vulnerable low tree canopy areas are currently being scoped and design wil start in early 2023.

-Funding Spend Commit 150,000 œ.
-150,000 Hiring scheduled for early 2023 500,000 408,000 92,000 Funding allocated to emergent Climate Contingency priority projects: heat-response projects and planning work for green infrastructure in 2022 150,000 150,000 - Funding used for ongoing maintenance of temporary barriers along 40km of Slow Streets.
-500,000 500,000 408,000 500,000 408,000 92,000
+Operating \$0.8M Budget/ Funding YTD Spend Forecast/ Commit Update Parks Board Climate Manager 150,000 150,000 Hiring scheduled for early 2023 Climate Operating Contingency 500,000 408,000 92,000 Funding allocated to emergent Climate Contingency priority projects: heat-response projects and planning work for green infrastructure in 2022 Slow Streets Maintenance 150,000 150,000 š Funding used for ongoing maintenance of temporary barriers along 40km of Slow Streets.
+Total 800,000 558,000 242,000